 4.9.5 Special considerations for non-exempt operating staff.
 When a designated holiday falls on a full-time operating staff member's regularly scheduled day off, he/she may take the same number of holiday hours off with pay during the same or following week; or, if approved by the supervisor, be paid for the holiday hours (see USY V.F.7.3.6) to which s/he is entitled at his/her usual pay rate.
 (For percent time staff see USY V.F.184.108.40.206)

 4.9.6 Special considerations for exempt faculty/staff.
 If an exempt faculty or staff member is required to work on a holiday, s/he will be granted another day off with pay in lieu of the holiday at a time approved by the supervisor.

 4.10 Earned Time

 4.10.1 Description.
-Earned Time is an alternative approach to the traditional manner of covering absences for vacation, sick leave, interim disability, bereavement leave, maternity leave, and short term military leave by combining all these plans into one program.
+Earned Time is an alternative approach to the traditional manner of covering absences for vacation, sick leave, interim disability, maternity leave, and short term military leave by combining all these plans into one program.
 It provides for the pay off at termination or retirement of all unused hours.
 Instead of dividing benefits into a specific number of hours for each benefit, Earned Time puts these hours together into a single benefit.
 Earned Time can be used for a variety of purposes, including a payment in cash at the time of voluntary termination.
 Earned Time is available as soon as it is "earned."
 The exact amount of Earned Time accrued each year will depend on the years of service to the University System of New Hampshire.

 4.10.2 Eligibility.
 All non-exempt employees who are employed in a status position.